sublimelsp/LSP/README.md

 ## Getting started

-Copy the configuration for a <a href="#available_languages">language</a>.
+Follow the installation steps for a <a href="#available_languages">language server</a>.

-Open `LSP.sublime-settings` and paste the configuration in the `clients` section.
+Enable the server by running `LSP: Enable Language Server` from the command palette.

 Open a document supported by the language server.
 LSP should report the language server starting in the status bar.

-If the server doesn't start.
-Open the command palette and run `LSP: Enable Language Server` then select the server.
-If you still have any problems, see [troubleshooting](https://lsp.readthedocs.io/en/latest/#troubleshooting) problems or start a discussion in gitter [chat](https://gitter.im/SublimeLSP).

 Documentation is available at [LSP.readthedocs.io](https://LSP.readthedocs.io).